 Roast the Tandoori cauliflower in a 400-degree oven for 35 minutes.

 WHAT DO I SERVE TANDOORI CAULIFLOWER WITH?

 Although Tandoori cauliflower is fabulous on its own, I decided to make a bowl of my favorites!
-First, I made a batch of my Curried Pinto Beans, which are perfect combinations of flavors for my bowl.
-Also, I added steamed broccoli some beautiful color.
+First, I made a batch of my Curried Pinto Beans, perfect combinations of flavors for my bowl.
+Also, I added steamed broccoli, some beautiful colors.
 Then, I made a batch of Brown Rice.
 Since I wanted additional sauce, I doubled my curry yogurt sauce to drizzle over my broccoli and brown rice.